WildGenie/RPi-gpio-dotnet/README.md

     * for rising and falling edge detection (synchronously and asynchronously)
     * for 'low' and 'high' level detection
     * with pull-up/down resistors
+* Switch input/output configuration of pins at runtime
 * Setting state of output pins (through direct memory access)
     * manually
     * toggling - on-off time, clock with on-off pattern